Anne of Green Gables

 Mrs. Rachel would have liked to stay until Matthew came home with his imported orphan.
 But reflecting that it would be a good two hours at least before his arrival she concluded to go up the road to Robert Bell’s and tell them the news.
 It would certainly make a sensation second to none, and Mrs. Rachel dearly loved to make a sensation.
 So she took herself away, somewhat to Marilla’s relief, for the latter felt her doubts and fears reviving under the influence of Mrs. Rachel’s pessimism.

 “Well, of all things that ever were or will be!” ejaculated Mrs. Rachel when she was safely out in the lane.
 “It does really seem as if I must be dreaming.
 Well, I’m sorry for that poor young one and no mistake.
-Matthew and Marilla don’t know anything about children and they’ll expect him to be wiser and steadier than his own grandfather, if he ever had a grandfather, which is doubtful.
+Matthew and Marilla don’t know anything about children and they’ll expect him to be wiser and steadier than his own grandfather, if so be’s he ever had a grandfather, which is doubtful.
 It seems uncanny to think of a child at Green Gables somehow; there’s never been one there, for Matthew and Marilla were grown up when the new house was built—if they ever were children, which is hard to believe when one looks at them.
 I wouldn’t be in that orphan’s shoes for anything.
 My, but I pity him, that’s what.”

-So said Mrs. Rachel to the wild rose bushes out of the fullness of her heart; but if she could have seen the child who was waiting patiently at the Bright River station at that very moment her pity would have been still deeper and more profound.
+So said Mrs. Rachel to the wild rosebushes out of the fullness of her heart; but if she could have seen the child who was waiting patiently at the Bright River station at that very moment her pity would have been still deeper and more profound.